| |

 The Process

 The difference from the first rinse to the third is noticeably apparent: The water will go from distinctly cloudy (almost impossible to see the rice grains) to clear enough that you should be able to see the rice grains (or your submerged hand).
-It will never be crystal clear, but even a couple of rinses make all the difference.
+It will never be crystal clear, but even a few rinses make all the difference.

 Here are a few items can not live without!